 The Fund sponsors a tax-deferred annuity retirement plan (the "plan"), established under the Internal Revenue Code Section 403(b).
 The Plan provides for two types of contributions.
 Upon hire, employees may elect to contribute a percentage of their salary on a pre-tax basis to the Plan.
 After one year of employment, employees are eligible for employer contributions of up to 5% of compensation.
-For the year ended June 30, 2023, the Fund made contributions of \$145,522 to the Plan.
+For the years ended June 30, 2024 and 2023, the Fund made contributions of \$143,355 and \$145,522 to the Plan, respectively.